thobonensta/thobonensta.github.io/_pages/about.md

 <br>
 <br>I was then enrolled as a junior lecturer at the <a href="https://www.univ-pau.fr/fr/index.html">University of Pau</a>, France, between September 2020 and 2021.
 This year, I focused on electromagnetic models and numerical methods for plasma and bio-electromagnetism.
 This research aims at modeling the electroporation phenomena and efficiently solving the obtained PDEs and was done in the <a href="https://siame.univ-pau.fr/fr/organisation/equipes/equipe-procedes-haute-tension.html">SIAME PHT team</a>.
 <br>
 <br>Since September 2021 I am an associate professor at <a href="https://www.ensta-bretagne.fr/fr">ENSTA Bretagne</a>.
 My research mainly focuses on computational electromagnetics from radio-frequency to electro-quasi-static problems.
 I am thus a member of the <a href="https://labsticc.fr/fr/equipes/pim">PIM team</a> within the <a href="https://labsticc.fr/fr">Lab-STICC</a>.
-I am also a IEEE, a GRSS, an a URSI-France Member.
+I am also an IEEE, a GRSS, a URSI-France Member.
 <br>
 <br>I received a <a href="https://ursi.org/young_scientists.php">Young Scientist Award</a> at the URSI GASS 2021 meeting in Rome and at the URSI AT-RASC 2024 conference in Gran Canaria.
 </div>